haghard/sport-center/README.md

 ### About the project ###
 There are 3 type roles node in our akka cluster
-* Gateway:  Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
+* Gateway:  Group of machines that links together two worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
 Every incoming request will be redirected for internal services if matched route is found.
 Each Gateway node provides following features:
 `Fault tolerant request routing layer` using [Hystrix]( http://hystrix.github.com).
 To deliver fault tolerance Hystrix has built in the following features: timeout for every request to an external system, limit of concurrent requests for external system, circuit breaker to avoid further requests, retry of a single request after circuit breaker has triggered, realtime aggregated dashboard for to retrieve runtime information on load
 `Distributed CRDT based Distributed Service Registry` for domain using [akka-data-replication](https://github.com/patriknw/akka-data-replication).
 Every cluster node (exclude Gateways) before start register itself in Service Registry for being available for further requests